 Finally, there’s going to be a good glut of next-generation games that will also run on the PS4 and Xbox One, especially with the latter as Microsoft has committed to cross-generation gaming for another two years.
 As such, it’s still relevant to ask who wins in the Xbox One vs PS4 fight.

 Check out our full PS4 vs Xbox One breakdown below to decide which console is best for you.

 Xbox One vs PS4: Game library

-Both PS4 and Xbox One play many of this generation's best titles, from third-party blockbusters such as Red Dead Redemption 2, Sekiro: Shadows Die Twice, Resident Evil 2 and Star Wars Jedi: Fallen Order to beloved indies like Celeste, Stardew Valley and Dead Cells.
-Battle royale titles like Apex Legends, Fortnite and PUBG are available on both systems, and highly anticipated third-party releases such as Doom Eternal and Cyberpunk 2077 will come to both.
+Thanks to the nature of multi-platform games, both the PS4 and Xbox One have access to a huge array of stellar games.
+These range from third-party blockbusters such as Red Dead Redemption 2, Sekiro: Shadows Die Twice, Resident Evil 2 and Star Wars Jedi: Fallen Order to beloved indies like Celeste, Stardew Valley and Dead Cells.
+There are also a good selection of battle royale titles like PUBG, Apex Legends, and, of course,Fortnite.

-Still, PS4 is winning the exclusives war by a mile.
-Between big hits such as Uncharted 4, Marvel's Spider-Man, Horizon: Zero Dawn, and God of War, the PS4's exclusive offerings include some of the biggest and highest-rated AAA titles of this generation.
-More recent titles, such as The Last of Us 2 and Ghost of Tsushima have arguably been some of the best PS4 releases yet.
+But it’s with exclusive games that the difference is more pronounced.
+The PS4 has a much larger range, from big hits such as Uncharted 4, Marvel's Spider-Man, Horizon: Zero Dawn, and God of War.
+The PS4's exclusive library includes some of the biggest and highest-rated AAA titles of all time, such as The Last of Us 2 and Ghost of Tsushima; they are arguably some of the best PS4 releases yet.

 Winner: PS4.
-Both systems play tons of great games, but Sony's system has more hit games that you can only play on a console.
+Both systems have a lot of great games, but Sony's system has more hit games that you can only play on a console.

 Xbox One vs PS4: Backwards compatibility and services